krullgit/3D-Object-Detection-for-autonomous-navigation/README.md

-# 3D Object Detection for Pedestrian with Pointpillars, Tensorflow, Intel Realsense d435i at 120 HZ
+# **3d** Object Detection for Pedestrian with Pointpillars, Tensorflow, Intel Realsense d435i at 120 HZ

 <span style="color:red">The documentation given here is not complete, due to time constraints.
-Since the model works very well however, it would be nice if people use it and therefore I'm happy to improve the documentation and code if there is any demand.
-The code is part of my master thesis, which I will make available maybe.</span>
+Since the model works very well however, it would be nice if people use it and therefore I'm happy to improve the documentation and code, if there is demand.
+Since the code is part of my master thesis, I'm thinking about releasing that as well (on request).</span>

 <p float="center">